0rionthe0nion/neural_network_from_scratch/README.md

 No machine learning libraries was used in the building of this model.
 The final implementation was refined for clarity and structure with assistance from AI tools.

+## Running the Project
+Download `neural_network_training_and_visualization.py`, change hyperparameters under `Configration` as needed, change parameters under `Initialize neural network parameters` as needed, and run the file.

 ## Tech Used
 - Python
 - Matplotlib